Behavioral Health in Primary Care

 A Family Guide: Integrating Mental Health and Pediatric Primary Care, produced by NAMI, helps family members get involved in the integrated care movement and improve the care their children receive in pediatric primary care settings.

 IMPACT (Improving Mood – Providing Access to Collaborative Treatment) integrates depression treatment into primary care and other medical settings and has been shown to be more than twice as effective as traditional depression care.
 IMPACT also improves physical and social functioning and patients’ quality of life while reducing overall healthcare costs.
 The model has been adapted and proves effective in treating depression and other mental disorders in a wide range of patients, including those with diabetes and cancer.
-The IMPACT Implementation Center has trained over 4,000 clinicians and supported implementation of this evidence-based program in more than 500 clinics.
+The Advancing Integrated Mental Health Solutions Center has trained over 4,000 clinicians and supported implementation of this evidence-based program in more than 500 clinics.

 Cherokee Health Systems has served its communities’ healthcare needs since 1960, upholding one simple philosophy: the best approach to wellness involves treating both body and mind.
 The health center offers an array of comprehensive primary care, behavioral health, dental, and prevention programs and services.